shouse/awesome-hyperloop-titanium/iOS/README.md

 So now back in Ti world, how do we get access to these frameworks?
 The documentation says to put the framework(s) in `/app/platform/ios`

+## Other Alternatives
+If you can't get the Pod working, maybe [make it into a framework](https://github.com/CocoaPods/cocoapods-packager) and use that.
+YMMV.
+If this works for you, please let us know!

 ## List of iOS Modules
 - [Ti.MTTCircularSlider by nazrdogan](https://github.com/nazrdogan/Ti.MTTCircularSlider) - Hyperloop module for https://github.com/MTT-IOS/MTTCircularSlider
 - [Ti.FSCalendar by nazrdogan](https://github.com/nazrdogan/Ti.FSCalendar) - Hyperloop module for https://github.com/WenchaoD/FSCalendar